VectorInstitute/agent-bootcamp/e2b_template.md

 ## Push to E2B

 If the local tests looks reasonable, push the image to E2B as a template.
-You might need to login to your E2B account.

 ```bash
 # The command "/root/.jupyter/start-up.sh" is from the E2B base image